Mumbai: Water levels in lakes dip, civic body says supply to last till July-end

 The BMC has started to use the reserve stock to provide water to citizens.

-The Brihanmumbai Municipal Corporation on Thursday warned of an impending water crisis in Mumbai with water level in the lakes dipping lower and the civic body using its reserve stock of water, which it said, will last till July-end, IANS reported.
+The Brihanmumbai Municipal Corporation on Thursday warned of an impending water crisis in Mumbai with water levels in the lakes dipping lower and the civic body using its reserve stock of water, which it said will last till July-end, IANS reported.

 “The civic administration has made arrangements of supplying water to the citizens up to July-end using reserve stocks of water,” the agency reported quoting a BMC statement.
 “All are requested to cooperate and the citizens must use water carefully.”